Ayushkr7380/InstaClone/README.md

 # InstaClone

-InstaClone is a full-stack Instagram-like web application built using Node.js, Express, MongoDB, and EJS.
-Users can register, log in, upload photos, like and comment on posts, view others’ profiles, and update their own profiles.
-All routes are protected with middleware to ensure secure access.
+InstaClone is a full-stack Instagram-like social media web application built using Node.js, Express, MongoDB, and EJS.
+Users can register, log in, update their profile, upload posts with captions and images, view other users’ profiles, like and comment on posts, and explore a dynamic home feed.
+The app handles file uploads using Multer and stores them on Cloudinary.
+Authentication is secured with JWT and cookie sessions, while validation is handled via custom middleware.
+The UI is designed using EJS templates and styled with CSS and JavaScript.

 ---